Yelp/Tron/docs/developing.rst

 -------------------------

 The source package includes a development logging.conf and a sample configuration file with a few test cases.
-To run a development intsance of Tron create a working directory and start :command:`trond` using the following::
+To run a development instance of Tron create a working directory and start :command:`trond` using the following::